Electric conductivity in non-Hermitian holography: Field theory: rotor model

 We always find three saddle points in the complex plane because of the quartic potential.
 Their movement depending on the value of $N^2$ is shown in Fig.~\ref{fig:FT}.
 One of the saddle points remains a spectator, which does not merge with the others throughout the domain of parameters we study.
 We find three different phases as follows: \begin{description} \item [Phase I] When $N^2\geq 0$, there is one real solution $\varphi_s$ with $\rho_s>0$, and two complex conjugate values of $\varphi_s$ with $\rho_s\in\mathbb C$.
 Only the real solution is stable. \item [Phase II] When $N_c^2<N^2<0$, there are three imaginary values of $\varphi_s$ with $\rho_s<0$.
 Only the solution connected to the real solution in phase I is stable. \item [Phase III] When $N^2<N_c^2$, there is one imaginary $\varphi_s$ with $\rho_s<0$ and two complex conjugate values of $\varphi_s$ with $\rho_s\in\mathbb C$.
 All solutions are unstable. \end{description} The transition between phase II and phase III is due to the collision of two imaginary saddle points, which is analogous to the case in the holographic model.
+Going along those unstable directions, $\phi$ and $\bar\phi$ will travel to another saddle point, move circularly or even flow to infinity.

 In all phases, the $U(1)$ current is